top of page

 Throughout evolution, humans have faced prolonged periods of food deprivation and have had to maintain their physical capacity to survive during these times.
 Therefore, the human metabolism has evolved to adapt to conditions of starvation.
 Today, however, fasting is mostly practiced voluntarily for weight loss or metabolic health purposes; its effects, particularly on muscle tissue and physical performance, are intensely debated.
 The significant decrease in body weight and le

 Creatine is one of the most widely used nutritional supplements among athletes and physically active individuals.
 Due to its positive effects on muscle mass, strength, performance, and recovery, it has been extensively studied in both sports science literature and clinical research for many years.
 Despite the existence of over 500 scientific studies on creatine today , various misconceptions and misinformation surrounding this supplement persist.
-The aim of this article is
+The aim of this article is to

 Breakfast remains one of the most debated topics in modern nutritional science.
 While it's commonly perceived as the "most important meal," the current scientific basis for this claim is more specific and stronger: breakfast is the richest meal of the day not in terms of energy , but in terms of micronutrient density .
 This conclusion is a common finding of multinational nutritional analyses conducted by the International Breakfast Research Initiative (IBRI).
-Data from te
+Data from tens o

 Aspartame, which is 200 times sweeter than sugar, is one of the most widely used artificial sweeteners in the global food industry today.
 It is found in a very wide range of products, from diet drinks and sugar-free gum to light yogurts and syrups.
 Marketed with the claim of "calorie-free taste," the common feature of these products is their ability to mimic the taste of sugar without providing calories.
 Nevertheless, aspartame has been at the center of public health debates,